kantarjiev/BAMRU-Org/README.md

 First step is to make sure there is a gh-pages branch which holds the HTML output.

-    git clone git@github.com:andyl/BAMRU-Org.git    # clone the repo git branches -a                                 # show all branches git checkout -b gh-pages origin/gh-pages        # make a local copy of the 'gh-pages' branch
+    git clone git@github.com:andyl/BAMRU-Org.git    # clone the repo git branches -a                                 # show all branches - make sure there is a `gh-pages` branch git checkout -b gh-pages origin/gh-pages        # make a local copy of the `gh-pages` branch

 ## Support Software